karthikhosur/italtoken/whitepaper.md

     E -->|Single Transaction| G[Blockchain]
     B -->|Real-time Update| H[User Interface]
     G -->|Reconciliation| B
+    B -->|Sync Status Update| I[Transaction Sync Flags]
 ```

 While the Stellar blockchain provides an efficient foundation for our token economy, creating individual blockchain transactions for every platform activity would be inefficient and costly at scale.
-Instead, the ITAL platform implements a hybrid approach combining off-chain ledgers with periodic blockchain reconciliation.
+Instead, the ITAL platform implements a hybrid approach combining the CVmine transaction ledger with periodic blockchain reconciliation.

-### 2.1.1 Off-chain Transaction Pool
+### 2.1.1 CVmine Transaction Ledger as Off-chain Pool

-The platform maintains a secure, redundant off-chain ledger system that records all user activities and associated token transfers in real-time.
+The CVmine platform maintains a secure, redundant transaction ledger system that records all user activities and associated token transfers in real-time.
 This approach provides several advantages:

 - **Instant Feedback**: Users receive immediate confirmation of earned tokens without blockchain latency
 - **Cost Efficiency**: Platform operation costs are significantly reduced by minimizing blockchain transactions
 - **Scalability**: The system can handle millions of micro-activities without blockchain throughput limitations
 - **Reduced Network Load**: The Stellar network remains unburdened by high-frequency small transactions

+Each activity that generates tokens is recorded with comprehensive metadata including:
+- The specific activity type (CV creation, application submission, etc.)
+- Precise token amounts awarded
+- Involved parties (recipient and source if applicable)
+- Timestamps and status indicators
+- Synchronization status with the blockchain

 ### 2.1.2 Batch Settlement Process

-The off-chain ledger periodically settles accumulated transactions to the Stellar blockchain through an intelligent batching mechanism:
+The CVmine transaction ledger periodically settles accumulated transactions to the Stellar blockchain through an intelligent batching mechanism:

-1. **Accumulation Phase**: User activities and associated token transfers are recorded in the secure off-chain ledger
+1. **Accumulation Phase**: User activities and associated token transfers are recorded in the secure transaction ledger
 2. **Trigger Conditions**: Batch settlement occurs primarily when a user reaches 1,000 transactions, with additional triggers including:
    - Time-based triggers (e.g., weekly settlements regardless of volume)
    - Value-based triggers (e.g., when total value exceeds 100,000 ITAL)